fwiedmann/dotfiles/README.md

 ## Disable LS Formatters

-When two language servers trying to apply formatting neovim asks to chosse one.
+When two language servers trying to apply formatting neovim asks to choose one.
-To disbable a language server for formatting go to the [handlers](./nvim/lua/fwiedmann/lsp/handlers.lua).
+To disable a language server for formatting go to the [handlers](./nvim/lua/fwiedmann/lsp/handlers.lua).
-In the on_attach method you can check for the specific client and disable the formattig:
+In the on_attach method you can check for the specific client and disable the formatting:

 ```lua
 if client.name == "kotlin_language_server" then